barbatus/typescript/README.md

 ## TypeScript Compiler for Meteor

-Adds TypeScript compiler to Meteor apps.
-> Discussion about the TypeScript compiler for Meteor happens here https://github.com/Urigo/angular2-meteor/issues/102.
-> This package might become official, let's make it the best all together!

 TypeScript files are compiled (or transpiled) into ECMAScript 5 and CommonJS modules by default.

 Default compiler options as JSON: